xurei/react-loader-component/README.md

 ### `ReactLoader(options)`
 - `options` : Object
-  - `component` **required** :

-    component to render when the state of the store matches `isLoaded`.
-    The props passed to the loader are forwarded to the component.

   - `errorComponent` :

-    component to render when the state of the store matches `isError`.
+    component to render when the promise returned by `load` throws an error.
     The props passed to the loader are forwarded to the error component.

     Default: `() => (<div>Impossible to fetch the data requested.</div>)`

   - `loadingComponent` :

-    component to render when the state of the store does not match `isError` nor `isLoading` (typically, the "loading" state).
+    component to render when the promise is pending.
     The props passed to the loader are forwarded to the error component.

     Default: `() => (<div>Loading...</div>)`

   - `load(props)` **required** :
     function called to load whatever you need.
 It must return a `Promise`.

   - `shouldComponentReload(props, nextProps)` :

-    Should return `true` if the loader should reload the data, i.e. if `load()` has to be called again.
+    should return `true` if the loader should reload the data by calling `load()` again.

-    Default: returns `true` iff the props have changed.
+    Default: returns `true` iff the props have deeply changed.

   - `componentWillUnmount(props)` :

-    Same behavior as the React functions of the same name.
+    same behavior as the React lifecycle functions of the same name.
     Can be used to clean up your store.

   - `resultProp` :

-    Name of the prop where the result of `load()` will be set.
+    name of the prop where the result of `load()` will be set.
 Default: `"data"`

 ## Support Open-Source
 Support my work on https://github.com/sponsors/xurei